 Contracts Valued at or Above $50,000

-All district contracts valued at $50,000 or more in the aggregate for each 12-month period shall be made by the method that provides the best value for a district [see also CH]:
+Except as provided by Education Code Chapter 44, Subchapter B, all district contracts for the purchase of goods and services valued at $50,000 or more in the aggregate for each 12-month period shall be made by the method, of the following methods, that provides the best value for a district [see also CH]:

 Education Code 44.031(a); Gov't Code Ch.
 2269